orangejuice/blog/data/activity/movie-被嫌弃的松子的一生-2006/record.en.md

 date: 2020-02-02 18:48:01+08:00
 douban:
   rating: 8.9
-  subtitle: 2006 / Japan / Drama Musical / Tetsuya Nakajima / Miki Nakatani Eita Nagayama
+  subtitle: 2006 / Japan / Drama Musical / Tetsuya Nakashima / Miki Nakatani, Eita
+    Nagayama
 ---

-A very ingenious narrative style, with the director's personal touch.
-An incredibly good film, it deserves over 9 points.
-I watched it last night and it was painful.
-Extremely painful.
-The pain of living, and yet she just died like that in the end.
-It seems like the author openly states in the end: it doesn't matter how she dies, it's not who killed her, but life, society killed her.
-The kind-hearted Oharu, such people are not uncommon in life.
-It also makes me lament over the lifestyle of information deprivation, where insignificant individuals live in small worlds, painfully searching for happiness.
-Nowadays, more and more people live in the larger world, and they are increasingly numb to present experiences, and easily won't have such pure hopes and perseverance.
-Moreover, society has changed as well.
-But some things haven't changed.
-Gender, whether male or female, still has a huge impact on one's life.
-I particularly loved the bgm まげてのばして.
+The narrative style is very clever, reflecting the director's personal touch.
+An extraordinary movie, deserving a score above 9.
+Watched it last night, and it was heartbreaking.
+The pain of living was immense, and her death at the end was just so.
+It felt as if the author explicitly said: It doesn't matter how she died; it wasn't about who killed her, but how life, society did.
+Matsuko, a character not uncommon in real life, also highlights the insular nature of certain lifestyles.
+It’s sad how 'small people' in their small worlds desperately seek happiness amidst suffering – a stark contrast to today's broader worlds where people are increasingly desensitized, losing that pure hope and persistence.
+Moreover, society has changed, yet some things remain the same.
+Gender still significantly impacts lives.
+I especially liked the background music 'まげてのばして'.